Jkfre247/auto-flashcard-Quizlet-creator/README.md

 # AutoFlashcardQuizletCreator

 The aim of the project is to facilitate the creation of Flashcards using the Quizlet website.
-Searching the internet I found that there is no such program and creating fiches for learning English is a breakneck job that can often take many hours.
+Searching the internet I found that there is no such programme and creating fiches for learning English is a breakneck job that can often take many hours.
 This programme can speed up the process considerably without much effort just by writing the vocabulary you want to translate.

 **The programme is free of charge and has been created for educational purposes.
 You run the programme at your own risk.**
 # Instruction